visgl/deck.gl/docs/developer-guide/custom-widgets/react-widgets.md

 # React Widgets

-React widgets are a powerful way to integrate custom UI elements into deck.gl applications using the React framework.
+React widgets are a powerful way to integrate custom UI elements into deck.gl applications using the [React](https://react.dev/) framework.
 This guide will walk you through the process of building React-based widgets and best practices.

-We recommend users writing their own react widgets be familiar with implementing the `Widget` interface, consider reviewing the [Universal Widgets](./universal-widgets.md) guide.
+We recommend users writing their own React widgets be familiar with implementing the `Widget` interface, consider reviewing the [Universal Widgets](./universal-widgets.md) guide.

 ## Why Use React Widgets?